AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 These are very aggressive settings.
 In a Production environment, you should not set these intervals that frequently!
 ```

-## 5. Lab Pre-req and Objectives
+## 5. Lab Objectives

 These are the requirements for this hands-on activity.
 Please follow each step carefully.
-However, if you get stuck, feel free to jump to Section #7 for a thorough solution.
+However, if you get stuck, feel free to jump to **_Section #7_** for a thorough solution.

 ### 5.1 Deploy the Aviatrix Spoke Gateway